tbright17/kaldi-dnn-ali-gop/README.md

 --split_per_speaker: for parallelization, whether to split by speaker (true) or by utterance (false)

--dnn: use DNN acoustic model or GMM acoustic model
+--dnn: use DNN acoustic model or GMM acoustic model

 audio_dir: the folder where you put your audio files